Separating or getting a divorce is a difficult and emotional time. Such a decision is even more complex when children are involved.

 The Family Court usually provides for ‘equal shared’ parental responsibility between parents.
 This means both parents have an equal say in major decisions which will impact the children long term.
 However, this doesn’t always mean the children will spend equal time with both parents.
-There are also exceptions in cases of abuse, family violence or neglect.
-Understanding your rights and obligations is important, so talk over your individual situation with our experienced and helpful experts
+There are exceptions in cases of abuse, family violence or neglect.
+Understanding your rights and obligations is important, so talk over your individual situation with our experienced and helpful divorce lawyers.

-parent and spend regular time with both parents.
+and spend regular time with both parents.

 Always remember, Court is not your only option and in fact, a last resort.
 If your separation is amicable and you and your ex-partner have already reached an agreement, it still needs to be legally formalised to avoid any later confusion or misunderstandings.
 This may be in the form of a Parenting Plan or Consent Order.